 Original Medicare refers to Medicare Part A (hospital insurance) and Medicare Part B (medical insurance).

 Medicare Part A helps cover inpatient hospital care, skilled nursing facility care, hospice care, and certain limited home health care and nursing home care (usually for a limited time).
 You get Part A benefits premium-free if you qualify by working at least 10 years (or 40 quarters) while paying Medicare taxes.
-There is a Medicare Part A deductible ($1,340 in 2018 for each benefit period) that you must meet before Medicare pays any benefits.
+There is a Medicare Part A deductible ($1,364 in 2019for each benefit period) that you must meet before Medicare pays any benefits.
 Beyond the deductible, you pay no coinsurance for the first 60 days of an inpatient hospital stay, but you do pay coinsurance for hospital stays of 61 days or longer.
 In 2019 you pay $341 coinsurance per day for days 61 through 90 and for day 91 and beyond you pay $682 per each lifetime reserve day.

 Medicare Part B helps cover a wide range of medical services, screenings, medically necessary durable medical equipment, and supplies.
-You need to meet your annual Medicare Part B deductible ($183 in 2018) before Medicare begins to cover costs.
+You need to meet your annual Medicare Part B deductible ($185 in 2019) before Medicare begins to cover costs.
 Thereafter, you generally pay 20% of the Medicare-approved cost of the service or item.
-In some cases, Medicare providers can bill up to 15% above what Medicare approves under Part B; this is called a Part B excess charge.
+In some cases, Medicare providers can bill more than what Medicare approves under Part B; this is called a Part B excess charge.
 Some services are covered 100%, such as flu shots and diabetes screenings, if they’re delivered by Medicare-assigned providers.
 This is not a complete list of services.

 Medicare Part B comes with a monthly premium, and the amount you pay may vary depending on your situation.
 Here’s how it works:

 You may pay a higher Part B Premium if the adjusted gross income from your tax return two years ago is above a certain amount.
-Your monthly premium could also be higher if you didn’t sign up for Part B when you were first eligible; you may owe a late enrollment penalty if you enroll later on, meaning your premium could go up 10% for each full 12-month period that you were eligible for Part B but didn’t enroll.
+Your monthly premium could also be higher if you didn’t sign up for Part B when you were first eligible; you may owe a late enrollment penalty if you enroll later on.

 Low-income beneficiaries might qualify for help with their premiums through the Medicare Savings Programs.
 On the other end of the scale, as mentioned, high-income Medicare beneficiaries might have to pay higher premiums.